 Holly Wong is an artist who lives and works in San Francisco, California.
 She was educated at the San Francisco Art Institute where she graduated with a Master of Fine Arts with a concentration in New Genres.
 Holly creates installations and photographs, integrating non-traditional approaches with more traditional sewing techniques associated with the history of women.
 Her approach is both non-conventional but also deeply rooted in her history and culture.

 She has been awarded visual arts grants from the Barbara Deming Memorial fund, the George Sugarman Foundation, the Puffin Foundation, and a Gerbode Foundation purchase award.
-She is a Presidential Scholar in the Arts and has had over 50 group exhibitions and 10 solo exhibitions at venues such as the Smithsonian Institute of American Art, the Berkeley Art Museum, the University of San Francisco, the San Francisco Veterans War Memorial Building, and the University of Ohio at Mansfield.
+She is a Presidential Scholar in the Arts and has had over 50 group exhibitions and 10 solo exhibitions at venues such as the Smithsonian Institute of American Art, the Berkeley Art Museum, the University of San Francisco and the Carving Studio and Sculpture Center in Vermont.

 I create sculptural installations and photographs that address the subtle and ephemeral nature of psychological states.
 Using various materials such as tulle and thread, I strive to reconnect in myself what has been fragmented.
 Much of my work is constructed with extremely light weight, layered materials that are fragments that become a visual whole.

 When I consider the physicality of the body, it brings up feelings of weight and pressure but yet a counter balance of elusiveness and lightness.
 My work is a constant process of assembling, deconstructing and then making whole once again.
 Through the action of sewing, I build and construct and then by cutting and resewing, structures are reconstructed again.
 It is very much the way I feel about the process of life.
 It grows, becomes, falls apart sometimes because of our own actions, and then there is the attempt to repair.
 But yet in the process of repairing, we become stronger than before.